 Game Development

-Blender-integrated 3D game engine with scriptable rendering and cross-platform deployment
+Blender-integrated 3D game engine with Haxe scripting and cross-platform deployment

 Developer Tools · Game Development

-Simple pixel art editor — no accounts, no installs, just draw.
+Zero-setup pixel art editor for sprites and icons — no accounts, no internet

-Modern C++ 3D engine with DirectX 12, Vulkan, Lua scripting, and PBR rendering
+Open-source 3D engine with DirectX 12, Vulkan, Lua scripting, and VRM support

 Game development encompasses a broad range of tools and technologies used to create video games.
 These applications allow developers to design game mechanics, build immersive environments, and implement compelling storylines.
 Core features often include scene editors, scripting languages for game logic, animation tools, and support for various asset formats.